zacharylyj/zacharylyj/README.md

 ## Heyo! <img src="./Content\wave.gif" width="25">

 I'm Zachary.
-I'm currently Year 3 Singapore Polytechnic Student pursuing a diploma in Applied AI & Analytics
+A hobby programmer with a Diploma in Applied AI & Analytics

 I enjoy learning new things, so if you have a fun trival drop me a message!